If you’ve been into eating healthy for any length of time you’ve probably considered “cutting carbs.”

 Legumes are easy to add to soups, salads, and stews.
 For the perfect balance of complex carbs, fats and protein check out this Curried Lentil, Kale & Broccolini Salad.

-Whole fruits contain the perfect balance of sugar and fibre, to protect against blood sugar spikes.
+Whole fruits contain the perfect balance of sugar and fiber, to protect against blood sugar spikes.

 Adding fruit to your salad is a great way to keep your blood sugar stable, and fuel with micronutrients.
 Our Grilled Pineapple and Chicken Salad uses pineapples and blueberries for great digestion and antioxidant support.